ThriveCommunityChurch/Sermon_Summarization_Agent/README.md

 ## Architecture

-The agent uses LangGraph with four main nodes:
+The agent uses LangGraph with five main nodes:

 1. **Transcribe Node**: Converts audio to text using OpenAI Whisper
    - Automatically detects and uses GPU (CUDA) if available